AndiDog/phonegap-ios-tabbar-plugin/README.md

 Choose the right folder according to your Cordova version:

 - 2.0.0 (not developed anymore) for Cordova 2.0.0
-- 2.1.0, tested with Cordova 2.1.0 and 2.2.0
+- 2.1.0 (not developed anymore), tested with Cordova 2.1.0 and 2.2.0
+- 2.4.0, tested with Cordova 2.4.0

 Installing the plugin
 ---------------------

-- Copy *.m and *.h files to your project's "Plugins" folder (should already exist and contain a README file if you used the Cordova project template)
+- Drag *.m and *.h files to your project's "Plugins" group in Xcode and choose to copy the files to the project
-- They have to be added to the project as well, so drag them from the "Plugins" folder (in Finder) to the same folder (in Xcode) and select to create references
-- Open "Resources/Cordova.plist" and under "Plugins", add a key with the plugin name "TabBar" and a string value of "TabBar"
+- Open "config.xml" and under "plugins", add a key with the plugin name "TabBar" and a string value of "TabBar"

 Note regarding the tab bar
 --------------------------